CALQUENCE- acalabrutinib tablet, film coated

 What are the possible side effects of CALQUENCE?

-• Serious infections can happen during treatment with CALQUENCE and may lead to death.
+• Serious infections have happened in people treated with CALQUENCE and may lead to death.
 Your healthcare provider may prescribe certain medicines if you have an increased risk of getting infections.
 Tell your healthcare provider right away if you have any signs or symptoms of an infection, including fever, chills, or flu-like symptoms.

-• Bleeding problems (hemorrhage) can happen during treatment with CALQUENCE and can be serious and may lead to death.
+• Bleeding problems (hemorrhage) have happened in people treated with CALQUENCE and can be serious and may lead to death.
 Your risk of bleeding may increase if you are also taking a blood thinner medicine.
 Tell your healthcare provider if you have any signs or symptoms of bleeding, including:

 • ∘ blood in your stools or black stools (looks like tar)